Chinese Catholic Patriotic Association: Theology

 This statement resulted in some underground Catholic underground bishops stepping down from their posts and recognizing the CCPA authority, and Chinese Catholics who join the CCPA are not considered disloyal to the Vatican.

 The CCPA was strongly supportive of Pope Francis, considering his theology to be very similar with the goals of the CCP - the CCPA emphasized Pope Francis' support for the poor and condemnation of the free market economy.
 Liberation theology, which considers fascism and capitalism immoral, unlawful and evil and a means to oppress the poor, weak, sick and needy is also promoted, with Pope Francis' chapter "The limits of capitalism", in which he equated capitalism with the promotion of selfish and unjust behavior, seen as an endorsement of liberation theology.
 The CCPA also argues that Pope Francis sought to free the Vatican from "materialism and elitism", highlighting the Pope's withdrawals of numerous honorary degrees and his criticism of using the social hierarchy of the Church for financial gain.

-The religious message of Pope Francis is also connected to the Marxist notion of class struggle, while McQuillan and Park, writing on Pope Francis and his connection to Chinese Catholic theology, conclude: "Pope Francis calls for an expanded role for government redistribution in efforts to alleviate poverty [but in doing so, he] also makes an unrelenting attack on capitalism."
+The religious message of Pope Francis has also been described by some as being connected to the Marxist notion of class struggle, while McQuillan and Park, writing on Pope Francis and his connection to Chinese Catholic theology, conclude: "Pope Francis calls for an expanded role for government redistribution in efforts to alleviate poverty [but in doing so, he] also makes an unrelenting attack on capitalism."
 The CCPA promoted messages that depict Pope Francis as communist or communist-oriented, with some in the CCPA arguing that Pope Francis was an example of a "good communist".

 Some within the official Catholic Church also praise the CCPA and reflect its message.
 A Chinese priest of the official Church remarked that "the Ten Commandments and the core socialist values are the same".
 He stated:

 In the everyday experience of a Catholic, the Ten Commandments and the core socialist values are the same.
 All Christians have the same values: to love the motherland, to love the people, to promote unity, to be unified with the masses, to promote a harmonious society, even to be unified with people with different worldviews and to be united to and protect people who oppose us.

 Marcelo Sánchez Sorondo, the former chancellor of the Vatican's Academy of Social Sciences, contends that the economic policies of the People's Republic of China best represent the Catholic social teaching:

 Right now, those who are best implementing the social doctrine of the Church are the Chinese.
 They seek the common good, subordinating things to the general good … The dignity of the person is defended … Liberal thought has liquidated the concept of the common good, not even wanting to take it into account, asserting that it is an empty idea, without any interest.
 By contrast, the Chinese focus on work and the common good.